 The 100% owned Wellgreen project hosts a large PGM-Ni-Cu deposit located just off the Alaska Highway in the southwest of Canada’s mining-friendly Yukon Territory.
-A 2012 Preliminary Economic Assessment (“PEA”) on Wellgreen estimated open pit production potential of 7 million ounces of PGM + gold, 2 billion pounds of nickel and 2 billion pounds of copper over a 37 year mine life (please refer to footnote disclosure on the PEA below)1.
-The Wellgreen property features excellent access and transportation infrastructure and the deposit is just 15 kilometres by all-weather road from the paved Alaska Highway, a major all-season trucking route leading to deep sea ports at Haines and Skagway, Alaska.
+The property features excellent access and transportation infrastructure and the deposit is just 14 kilometres by all-weather road from the paved Alaska Highway, a major all-season trucking route leading to deep sea ports at Haines and Skagway, Alaska.
 Ranked in the top 20 mining jurisdictions globally in the 2013/2014 Fraser Institute Survey of Mining Companies, the Yukon has a rich mining heritage that dates back to the Klondike gold rush of the late 1800s.

 Wellgreen Platinum is focused on the advancement of the Wellgreen project toward production, with current efforts underway designed to further define the mineral resource, evaluate overall project economics, simplify project financing requirements and complete environmental permit applications.

-- Estimated production of 7M oz PGM+ gold, 2B lbs. nickel and 2B lbs. copper1
+- Estimated production in concentrate of 7M oz PGM+ gold, 2B lbs. nickel and 2B lbs. copper1

 - Executive management team with track record of success in large scale project development, operations and financing; specific PGM, Yukon and Sudbury District experience

-- Severe, ongoing PGM supply risk as approximately 80% of production is from politically unstable jurisdictions
+- Ongoing PGM supply risk as approximately 80% of production is from politically unstable jurisdictions

 - PGM demand has grown at 4-5% per year for the last 30 years and is expected to continue due to global growth and rising catalytic converter use in China

-- Yukon, Canada is a stable, mining-friendly jurisdiction ranked in the top 20 globally by the Fraser Institute
+- Yukon is a stable, mining-friendly jurisdiction ranked in the top 20 globally by the Fraser Institute

-- 15km all season road to paved Alaska Highway leading to Haines & Skagway sea ports
+- 14km all season road to paved Alaska Highway leading to Haines & Skagway sea ports

 The Company has conducted a thorough technical review of the Wellgreen project, including a comprehensive assessment of exploration results back to the 1950’s.
 With the historic focus on high grade massive sulphide occurrences amenable to narrow seem underground mining many of the historic drill holes were only selectively assayed for high grade mineralization.
 With a focus on the bulk mining potential of the deposit the Company has re-logged and completed continuous assays where possible sampling all of the material within the mineralized ultramafic host rocks.